zed-industries/zed/docs/src/linux.md

 curl -f https://zed.dev/install.sh | ZED_CHANNEL=preview sh
 ```

-The install script does not work on systems that:
+The Zed installed by the script does not work on systems that:
+* have no Vulkan compatible GPU available (for example Linux on an M-series macBook)
-* have no system-wide glibc (for example on NixOS or Alpine)
+* have no system-wide glibc (for example on NixOS or Alpine by default)
 * have a glibc older than version 2.29 (for example Amazon Linux 2 or Ubuntu 18 and earlier)
 * use an architecture other than 64-bit Intel or 64-bit ARM (for example a 32-bit or RISC-V machine)

+Both Nix and Alpine have third-party Zed packages available (though they are currently a few weeks out of date).
+If you'd like to use our builds they do work if you install a glibc compatibility layer.
+On NixOS you can try [nix-ld](https://github.com/Mic92/nix-ld), and on Alpine [gcompat](https://wiki.alpinelinux.org/wiki/Running_glibc_programs).

 ## Other ways to install Zed on Linux